CBD stands for cannabidiol, one of the phytocannabinoids found in cannabis and hemp.

 Additional factors to consider include the source, purity of the oil.
 Timing and quantity methods can also affect how CBD works best for you.

 When experimenting to find the best quantity, it is recommended to begin at lower range and incrementally work your way up every 2 or 3 days to the level that works for you.
-Be consistent in the timing of your CBD, generally is morning, noon and bedtime works well for most people.
+Be consistent in the timing, generally is morning, noon and bedtime works well for most people.*

 Measuring with Different Types of CBD Products